100 Tula Para Kay Stella

 100 Tula Para Kay Stella (lit.
-'100 Poems for Stella') is a 2017 Philippine romantic film directed by Jason Paul Laxamana and starring Bela Padilla and JC Santos.
-It was produced under Viva Films.
+'100 Poems for Stella') is a 2017 Philippine romantic film written and directed by Jason Paul Laxamana.
+Starring Bela Padilla and JC Santos, the film revolves around a college student who tries to create 100 poems which are dedicated to Stella, a woman who aspires to become a well-known rock star.

+Produced and distributed by Viva Films, the film was theatrically released on August 16, 2017, as part of the 1st Pista ng Pelikulang Pilipino.
+In 2024, the sequel has been officially announced entitled 100 Awit Para kay Stella.

 Synopsis

-In 2004, Fidel Lansangan (JC Santos) and Stella Puno (Bela Padilla) meet each other as freshmen college students in Pampanga pursuing a bachelor's degree in Psychology.
+In 2004, Fidel Lansangan (JC Santos) and Stella Puno (Bela Padilla) meet each other as freshmen college students in Pampanga pursuing a bachelor's degree in psychology.
 They became friends despite differences in their personalities; Fidel is an honor student with a speech impediment and loves poetry while Stella is a rocker with a tough and confident attitude who prefers to jam with her band rather than to do her studies.

 Fidel begins to write poems to express his love to Stella but does not have the confidence to read these to her.
 Stella on her had various boyfriends as she pursues her goal of securing a recording contract.
 The film's story spans for four whole years of Fidel and Stella's college life and revolves around the question whether Fidel can muster enough confidence to read his poems to Stella.